-First, it can mean painting a very specific picture for any would-be buyers you’re showing the place to.
+First, it can mean painting a very specific picture for any would-be buyers.

 Second, it can mean going through a checklist and making sure everything looks as it should and that you haven’t mistakenly made any blunders that’ll reduce your chance of grasping a quick sale.

 It is best to combine these two meanings when you think about how best to stage your home during the selling process.
 Not only are they connected to one another, but both meanings can expedite the sale if executed properly.
 You want to tell a story with your home but not at the cost of letting the buyer imagine their own in its place.

 Ask your real estate agent about what tricks are most common in the area.
 There could be small differences based on the expected clientele, and it’s important to keep these differences in mind when you’re making sure everything is arranged just right.
 The decisions you make might seem minor but could have ramifications if you make the wrong ones.

 Sell or Buy a Home with Clever and Save Thousands!

 Enter your zip code to see if Clever has a partner agent in your area!